NYC children does not always know where their next meal will come from

 1M+

-Average monthly visits to food pantries, soup kitchens, and community food programs among NYC families in 2023
+average monthly visits to food pantries, soup kitchens, and community food programs among NYC families in 2025

-Nearly 100% increase in visits to food pantries by children and their families compared to pre-pandemic
+increase in visits to food pantries by children and their families compared to 2019

 63%